TplusA/Streamplayer/README.md

 ## Communication with other system process

-The _streamplayer_ is primarily controlled over _D-Bus_ messages for manipulation of the URL FIFO and starting, stopping, or pausing the first item in the URL FIFO.
+The _streamplayer_ is primarily controlled over _D-Bus_ messages for manipulation of the URL FIFO and starting, stopping, or pausing playback.
 The daemon does not react on most signals sent by _dcpd_ because these signals merely represent user requests, not definitive commands.
 The _drcpd_ daemon takes these requests, and depending on the user interface state, they may or may not be turned into direct _D-Bus_ message sent to _streamplayer_.

 If the playback status changes or the position in the currently played stream has changed, the _streamplayer_ announces these events as _D-Bus_ signals.